isabella232/partner-center-pr.nl-nl/partner-center/announcements/2021-august.md

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep

-Partners die het CSP-programma (Cloud Solution Provider) gebruiken
+Partners die het programma Cloud Solution Provider (CSP)

 ### <a name="details"></a>Details